zeroc-ice/ice-demos/js/README.md

     npm run gulp:build

+On Windows you need to set the platform and configuration in order to locate slice2js, for example if you have build C++ x64 Release mode you can use the following command to build

+    > npm run gulp:build -- --cppPlatform x64 --cppConfiguration Release

+alternativelly you can use the CPP_PLATFORM and CPP_CONFIGURATION enviroment
+variables:

+    > set CPP_PLATFORM=x64
+    > set CPP_CONFIGURATION=Debug
+    > npm run gulp:build

 ## Running the Node.js JavaScript Demos

 Ice provides only client demos in JavaScript since Ice for JavaScript does not support